StefRuseva88/spa-e2e-tests/README.md

 3. **Create HTML and JS Files:**
    - In the `QUnit_tests` folder, create an HTML file named `test.html`.
    - Create a file named `integration.test.js` in the same folder.
+Install Live Server:

+4. **Install the "Live Server" extension in VS Code for easy test execution.**

+6. **Start the Server:**
+Ensure your app server is running.
+Update your `package.json` if needed to include the "server" script and start it with `npm run server`.